tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-how-to-unpivot-and-pivot.md

 ```
 ![Pivot 1][3]

-Well, right now that’s a decent sized mess to clean up using union alls.
-However, we don’t have to make that big mess thanks to unpivot.
-Here’s what the unpivot code looks like.
+Well, right now that's a decent sized mess to clean up using union alls.
+However, we don't have to make that big mess thanks to unpivot.
+Here's what the unpivot code looks like.

 sql
 select